 The fact that DSLRs aren’t enjoying as much popularity as they were half a decade ago is well known to almost everyone following the photographic industry and its everchanging trends and that certainly won’t change anytime soon because of how good the today’s mirrorless cameras are and because of everything they promise to bring in the future.
-Even the modern smartphones have managed to take a piece of a market from DSLR manufacturers because of their increasingly better image quality and features and also the unparalleled portability and convenience (the best camera is the one you carry in your pocket, isn’t it?).
+Even the modern smartphones have managed to take a piece of a market from best DSLR camera manufacturers because of their increasingly better image quality and features and also the unparalleled portability and convenience (the best camera is the one you carry in your pocket, isn’t it?).
 Still, all of this doesn’t mean that there still aren’t a lot of people in the world who put their trust in their DSLRs, are used to them and like how they look and feel (this holds true both for professionals and more casual photographers).

 They are still great cameras for learning about photography, using long and bulky telephoto lenses and also for getting the best battery life around.
 A lot of users also appreciate the fact that there is a huge number of available first and third-party lenses (especially on the second-hand market) and it isn’t always necessary to spend a lot of money to get a decent setup (which is something that can’t be told for many mirrorless camera systems).
 For a lot of these reasons, the camera we are looking at this time can still be considered a very compelling product, despite being 5 years old and bearing an entry-level etiquette.
 We are of course talking about one of Canon’s most popular consumer cameras, the EOS 700D (or Rebel T5i, as they call it in other markets).
 It certainly isn’t the most exciting device anymore and may not bring anything particularly original to the table that isn’t already included on most of today’s cameras, but it still has very decent specifications of its own and presents itself as quite a well-rounded package for less demanding users looking for good image quality and good handling on the cheap.

-If you’re looking for an easy to use DSLR that will give you both the manual control of a dedicated camera and all the helpful Auto and Scene modes of a point-and-shoot, all wrapped up in a very comfortable to hold the body, then you should feel right at home with the Canon 700D.
+If you’re looking for an easy to use DSLR that will give you both the manual control of a dedicated camera and all the helpful Auto and Scene modes of a point and shoot, all wrapped up in a very comfortable to hold the body, then you should feel right at home with the Canon 700D.
 While the lack of some buttons and dials, weather sealing and magnesium alloy construction is something that would bother almost any professional user out there, it is perfectly fine that they are missing on a camera of this type.

-The 700D (and all the other similar cameras) were primarily made fulfil two goals: providing an intuitive and a beginner-friendly friendly platform for those people in the process of learning about photography and wanting to make an upgrade from their smartphones and compact camera and also, giving everyone out there the opportunity to feel the joy of having a device with interchangeable lenses that is also comfortable to handle and as portable as it can be (you could argue that there are many mirrorless cameras out there that are more portable than the 700D, but they often tend to sacrifice ergonomics, battery life and durability to reach their narrower dimensions and thus they certainly weren’t made for everyone).
+The 700D (and all the other similar cameras) were primarily made fulfill two goals: providing an intuitive and a beginner-friendly friendly platform for those people in the process of learning about photography and wanting to make an upgrade from their smartphones and compact camera and also, giving everyone out there the opportunity to feel the joy of having a device with interchangeable lenses that is also comfortable to handle and as portable as it can be (you could argue that there are many mirrorless cameras out there that are more portable than the 700D, but they often tend to sacrifice ergonomics, battery life and durability to reach their narrower dimensions and thus they certainly weren’t made for everyone).